 City in Motion, the City's Transportation Master Plan (TMP Review and Update), is a strategic policy document developed to provide the framework which guides future transportation-related studies, projects, initiatives and decisions.
-The TMP Review and Update is integrating a Complete-Liveable-Better-Streets (CLB) policy in conformance with the City's Strategic Plan, Urban and Rural Official Plans and Provincial Policies.
+The TMP review and update is integrating a Complete-Liveable-Better-Streets (CLB) policy in conformance with the City's Strategic Plan, Urban and Rural Official plans and provincial policies.
 It adopts the design principles that balance the needs of all users regardless of age, ability, income or mode (discussed further in Section 3.5.1).

-As a result, the existing road classifications, as defined in the Official Plans, were further categorized into seven types of street typologies; each type with additional design guidance.
+of street typologies with additional design guidance.
 This approach will contextualize the road functions by responding to and supporting the surrounding land uses, natural heritage, built form and public health.
 For example, Main Street is recommended to include wide sidewalks, street trees, transit amenities and public art thereby supporting the use of active or transit modes.
-The CLB background report contains recommended design standards that are applicable to the Westdale Traffic Management Study.
+The CLB background report contains recommended design